MrCroxx/blog/content/posts/foyer-a-hybrid-cache-in-rust-past-present-and-future/index.md

     .await?;

 // Get an result of an entry, or fetch it from
-// remote storage on cahce miss with optimization. let entry = hybrid
+// remote storage on cache miss with optimization. let entry = hybrid
     .get(&20230512)
     .fetch_on_miss(|| async {